Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Ultimately, I wish there were more grind settings on the La Specialista.
 I set the grinder a notch above the finest grind setting, and I still didn’t get the same intensity of flavor from fine grinds in a Barista Express single-wall basket.

 This is also why many users complain that La Specialista only comes with a pressurized filter.
-It’s not so much the pressurized filter, because you buy a non-pressurized filter basket.
+It’s not the pressurized filter because you buy a non-pressurized filter basket.
 The problem is the DeLonghi La Specialista grinder can’t produce fine enough grounds for a non-pressurized filter.
 Even if DeLonghi provided a non-pressurized filter, you wouldn’t be able to dial it in.

 The Barista Express has more than double the number of settings, which allows you to get a better grind size for each bag of coffee beans.
 You can get the right level of extraction with the Express grinder.